ProjectRailgun/Deneb/README.md

 - Firefox: `npm run start:firefox`

-5. publish
+## Publish

-run `build.sh` will build all extensions to zip files. upload your extension to each browser's distribution platform.
+Running `build.sh` will build extensions for each browser to zip files.
+Upload your extension zip to each browser's plugin publishing platform.

-Note for Firefox extension: Due to Albireo service is private and AMO policy, you need self-distribute your extension. the building script will help you generate an proper update manifest. you need create the following files in order to work with `build.sh` script.
+Note for Firefox extension: Due to Mozilla AMO's policy, you need self-distribute your extension.
+The building script will help you to generate a proper update manifest.
+You need to create the following files in order to work with `build.sh` script.

-a. copy and modify `sign-env.example.sh`, rename it to sign-env.sh. the environment variable will be used by `web-ext` to sign the extension you need visit your [Developer Hub at AMO](https://addons.mozilla.org/en-US/developers/addon/api/key/) to acquire `api key` and `api secret`
+a.
+Create a copy of `sign-env.example.sh`, rename it to `sign-env.sh`.
+These environment variables will be used by `web-ext` to sign the extension.
+You need to obtain your visit your `api key` and `api secret` at [AMO Developer Hub](https://addons.mozilla.org/en-US/developers/addon/api/key/).

-b. setup your static file server, and make sure your can access static file via the `firefox_update_link` in the env.js prod section.
+b.
+Setup your file server, and make sure your can access the static files via the `firefox_update_link` in the `env.js` prod section.

 c.
-After run build.sh, upload your update.json and newest built firefox extension zip file resided in the web-ext-artifacts directory.
+After running `build.sh`, upload your `update.json` and generated Firefox extension zip in the web-ext-artifacts directory.